dotnet/AspNetCore.Docs/aspnetcore/blazor/handle-errors.md

 If any component throws an unhandled exception during prerendering, for example during a lifecycle method or in rendering logic, it's fatal to the circuit.
 Additionally, the exception is thrown up the call stack from the `Html.RenderComponentAsync` call, so the entire HTTP request fails unless the exception is explicitly caught by developer code.

 Under normal circumstances when prerendering fails, continuing to build and render the component doesn't make sense given that a working component can't be rendered for the user.
 To tolerate errors that may occur during prerendering, error handling logic must be placed inside a component that may throw exceptions.
 Use [try-catch](/dotnet/csharp/language-reference/keywords/try-catch) statements with error handling and logging.
+Instead of wrapping the call to `RenderComponentAsync` in a `try-catch` statement, place error handling logic in the component rendered by `RenderComponentAsync`.

 ## Advanced scenarios